');

 About Cheshire, OH

-Cheshire is a small community in Ohio with a population of 95 residents.
-The median household income is $53,750 per year, which is near the national average.
-The median age in Cheshire is 56.1 years.
+Cheshire is a small community located in Ohio with a population of 95 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,750 per year, which is 28% below the national median of $75,149.
+The median age of 56.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Cheshire, OH